 So the point that we refer to as maximum resolution is the point where DOM falls down to 10%, as illustrated in the diagram above.

 Although we offer software analysis of your exported video images, the resolution based on the Siemens stars can also be performed manually, by visual inspection.

-To do this, one needs to measure the pixel width from where the Siemens star rays ced by the ViDi Labs software merge into an indistinguishable pattern to the centre of the star, as shown in the example.
+To do this, one needs to measure the pixel width from where the Siemens star rays merge into an indistinguishable pattern to the centre of the star, as shown in the example.